cfsanderson/dash-4-cash/README.md

 ##TODO / Task List

 ###General
-- [x] get page to automatically scroll to the top of a page when changing pages
+- [x] page automatically scrolls to the top of a page when changing pages
 - [ ] close navbar with click anywhere OUTSIDE the nav.

 ###Home Page